Pentateucha curiosa Swinhoe, 1908 Ann. Mag. nat. Hist. (8)1: 62. Type locality: [India, Meghalaya,] Khasi Hills.

-China: Information not yet available, but flies during January just over the border in Vietnam (Lao Cai Province).
+China: December.
+During January just over the border in Vietnam (Lao Cai Province).
 In northern Thailand (Doi Inthanon) it is on the wing between mid December (Pittaway, pers. obs.
 2009) and mid February (Inoue, Kennett & Kitching, 1997).

 OVUM: Glossy jade green when first laid, but turning shiny bronze within 36 hours.
 At this stage they look like small beads of polished black haematite.
 Oval (1.3 x 1.0mm), dorso-ventrally depressed; small for the size of moth.
 [Kept at 5-10°C, these hatch in about 30 days.]

 LARVA: On hatching, the 5mm larva is pale green with a dark green 'core', particularly along the anterior segments.
 Head spherical, marginally wider than the body, and yellowish-green.
 Horn 1.25mm, blackish, orange-red distally, red at the base, with a bifurcated tip in some.
 The whole body, including the horn, sparsely covered with grey bristles half the length of the horn.
 A very faint pale dorso-lateral line appears with growth.

 The second instar is very similar, but with the head and body apple-green.
 The more robust horn is now wholly black, except for a red base, and very glossy.
 Head, body and horn pilose, with grey bristles.